carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 **Before we can blindly accept the model's estimated coefficients and p-values, we must answer three questions that will help us determine whether or not our model is valid.**

 #### Model Validity Assessments
-1. **Accounting for relevant predictors**: Have we included as many relevant predictors in the model as possible?
+1. **Accounting for relevant predictors**: Have we included all relevant predictors in the model?
-2. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
-3. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
+2. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?
+3. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?

-We will discuss the first — accounting for relevant predictors — in detail throughout this episode.
+We will discuss the first two assessments in detail throughout this episode.

 ### 1. Relevant predictors